shaief/a7comix/README.md

 # A4 to A7 Document Splitter

-A Vue.js web application that splits A4 scanned documents into 8 A7-sized JPG images.
+A Vue.js web application that splits each A4 scanned documents into 8 A7-sized JPG images.

 ## Features